Time Line of the Goddard Historic Recreation

 September 5, 2009, Saturday – Ed called to say he cast the additional letters and will send them overnight for Sunday delivery.
 Ah, modern convenience.
 Mary K. would have had plenty of type in her shop.
 But, I suppose if she were in a bind, she would send a messenger to a print shop in Philie, since Caslon was the font of the day, although Ben Franklin would have also had Bodoni from Italy.
 The “ft” quaints arrived with the mail.
 I set more of the right hand column and then switched to the signors, mostly in italics.
 Thomas Jefferson’s name is abbreviated (“Thom.”) and the “m” is a superscript (6 point).
 The “ff” is a ligature (always fun to use).
 I finally got in a 9-5:30 day, but took a doggie break in the middle (7 hrs)!

-September 6, 2009, Saturday – The package of extra caps was at the studio when I arrived at 10am.
+September 6, 2009, Sunday – The package of extra caps was at the studio when I arrived at 10am.
 I worked for 6 hours today, replacing the “P’s” and “ft” ligatures and setting the last paragraph.
 I began to set up the press bed – first with the signors names and cutting additional leading, and then the right hand column.
-I finally pulled a proof at and did a quick scan for typos, and swiped out a few letters.
+I finally pulled a proof, did a quick scan for typos, and swiped out a few letters.

 September 7, 2009, Monday – proofed, replaced typos, pulled out leading, proofed again (4 hrs).

-September 8, 2009, Tuesday – I set the bottom text.
+September 8, 2009, Tuesday – The chase is 20 x 15.
+I set the bottom text.
 John Hancock’s name is listed twice.
 The last line is “Printed by Mary Katharine Goddard.”
-I wonder about Mary K. compelled to list her name so boldly when the men from the Continental Congress were hiding out in Baltimore concerned for their lives, and she voluntarily put herself at risk for treason.
+I wonder about Mary K. compelled to list her name so boldly when the men from the Continental Congress were hiding in Baltimore concerned for their lives, and she voluntarily put herself at risk for treason.
 A true Daughter of Liberty and advocate for Freedom of the Press!

 September 30, 2009, Wednesday – Printing: After a much needed vacation (and press tune up) + more proofing, it is time to Go To Press ! . . .